David Buchta

-David Buchta (born 27 June 1999) is a Czech professional footballer who plays as a midfielder for Baník Ostrava.
+David Buchta (born 27 June 1999) is a Czech professional footballer who plays as a midfielder for Radnički 1923.

 Club career

 Buchta was born on 27 June 1999 is Krnov and he started playing football there.
 In 2009, he started playing for FC Baník Ostrava, where he went through all youth categories.

 He made his senior league debut for Baník Ostrava on 9 March 2020 in their Czech First League 2–3 home loss against Mladá Boleslav.
 He never played for any other club than Baník Ostrava.
 In the following years he became a stable part of the starting lineup.
 In March 2024, it was announced that Buchta extended his contract until June 2027.

-As of December 2024, he scored 25 goals for Baník Ostrava, and is among the top ten best scorers in the club's Czech First League history.
+In August 2026, Buchta transferred to the Serbian club Radnički 1923.
+He left Baník Ostrava after 175 league appearances and 27 goals, which in both cases places him in the top 10 of the club's Czech First League history.

 International career

 Buchta played for the Czech U17 and U18 teams.